Network Folders with NTFS permissions [Staging]

 NTFS Network Folders with Access Based Enumeration

-To disable or enable ABE only for specific network folders you can open up the specific Network Folder Properties dialog.
-Admin Portal->Network Folders, click on "Edit" for a network folder.
+To disable or enable ABE only for specific Network Folders you can open up the specific Network Folder Details dialog box .
+In the navigation pane, go to Network Folders, and click the edit icon for the Network Folder.

 Improving performance of NTFS Network Folders